Guacam-Ole/toot2toulouse/README.md

 # Toot2Toulouse (t2t)
-Use this documentation if you want to host your own t2t-instance.
-If instead you are using this as a user and have questions asks the maintainer of your instance instead
+Use this documentation **if you want to host** your own t2t-instance.
+If instead you are using this as a user and have questions asks the maintainer of your instance instead or read the [user.md] (will follow)

 ## Description
 Toot2Toulouse is a crossposter from Mastodon-Toots to Twitter-tweets.
 It automatically posts public contents from the user using two different apps: